IlluminusLimited/pgdice/README.md

 #### Configuration Parameters

 `logger` Optional: The logger to use.
-If you don't set this it defaults to STDOUT
+If you don't set this it defaults to STDOUT.

 `database_url` The postgres database url to connect to.
 This is required since `pgslice` is used to accomplish some tasks and it only takes a `url` currently.